tjungND/caoe-cerberus-query/docs/README.md

 ## Command-Line Interface (CLI)

 The PSMT library comes with example command-line programs implementing a sender and a receiver.
-In this section we describe how to run these programs.
+In this section, we describe how to run these programs.

 ### Common Arguments

-The following optional arguments are common both to the sender and the receiver applications.
-They help setup the encryption parameters, cryptocontext and keys.
+The following optional arguments are common to both the sender and the receiver applications.
+They help setup the encryption parameters, cryptocontext, and keys.

 | Parameter | Explanation |
 |-----------|-------------|